INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 - The MAPA and MITECO SDI Geoportal is the central access point to the INSPIRE priority data set provided for environmental reporting.

 **Cadastral Parcels, Addresses and buildings**
 - INSPIRE GML continuing being used as exchange format of Cadastral Parcels, Addresses and buildings in the real estate traffic in Spain by law in Spain.
-These themes are downloaded though ATOM service of General Directorate for Cadastre, Govern of Navarre and Basque government.
+These themes are downloaded though ATOM Feed services of [General Directorate for Cadastre](https://www.catastro.meh.es/) , [Govern of Navarre](https://www.navarra.es/eu/hasiera) and [Basque government](https://www.euskadi.eus/gobierno-vasco/inicio/).
 These services allow the completed download by municipality of the INSPIRE data set
 - INSPIRE ATOM feeds of Administrative Units, Cadastral Parcels, Addresses and Buildings are included in Corda from EEA and Gisco(Eurostat) and now also in EuroGeographics Open Maps for Europe.
-- 2D and 3D building cadastral data are available through the OGC API Feature included in the [Geospatially Enabled Ecosystem for Europe (GeoE3)] platform (https://geoe3.eu/).
+- 2D and 3D building cadastral data are available through the OGC API Feature included in the [Geospatially Enabled Ecosystem for Europe (GeoE3)](https://geoe3.eu/) platform.

 **High-Value Datasets (HVD)**